chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/RFID_board2.jpg)

+Push two pins out of the header and use the remaining to fasten the RFID board in place.
+![] (images/rfid2.jpg)

+# Motion Sensor
+Bend the three pins on the motion sensor at 90 degrees individually.
+Use two screws to hold the sensor on the frame.
+![] (images/motion_sensor.jpg)

 ## LCD
 The LCD needs a 10 K ohm  potentiometer.
 Bend the wires as shown.
 ![] (images/LCD1.jpg)
 Solder it to the LDC.
 The middle wire of the potentiometer is connected to the 3rd pin of the LCD.
 The other two wires are connected to pins 1 and 2.
 ![] (images/LCD2.jpg)

+Connect the LCD to the RPi.
+Note you can use seven 'connected' pins because the other end of the pins are next to each other on the RPi.
+You can adjust the potentiometer to obtain optimal contrast.

+![] (images/LCD_connections.jpg)

 ## Power